Title: General James Rush Lincoln, professor of Military Tactics, 1883-1919; steward, 1883; professor, Mining Engineering, 1892-1898

 Dimensions: 30 1/2 x 36 1/2 in.
 (77.5 x 92.7 cm)

-Credit Line: The bronze casting was commissioned by the University Museums, and is a gift of John and Linda Dasher.
-In the Christian Petersen Art Collection, Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.
+Credit Line: Gift of the family of James Rush Lincoln.
+In the Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.

 Iowa State University, Armory, Army ROTC

 James Rush Lincoln was born February 3, 1845 in Frederick County, Maryland.
 He attended the Landon Military Academy, the Pennsylvania Military College, and the Virginia Military Institute.
 Once the Civil War began, Lincoln enlisted in the Confederate Army and served in the cavalry under Jeb Stuart.

 After the war, Lincoln remained in Virginia until moving to Iowa in 1868.
 He became the superintendent of a coal mining company in Boone, Iowa and became the town’s mayor.
 He came to Iowa State College (University) in 1883 and served as the Professor of Military Tactics until 1919.
 Lincoln also held the positions of Steward of the College (1883) and Professor of Mining Engineering (1892-1898).